arpith-kp/AdaptiveContentReplication/Readme.md

 The network has visible layer of 1 input, 100 hidden layer and 1 output.
 Network is trained for 1000 epoch, with mean squared error and Adam optimiser.
 Once we have train data, we can use this to analyse any realtime video metrics.
 I've used **Spearman's rank correlation** to compare result and get probability of new videos.

-Video metrics are streamed in real time to Kafka from various producer and consumer batches these stream into batches and passes it into Prediction model to get possibility of any videos going to be viral.
+Video metrics are streamed in real time to Kafka from various producer and consumer batches these stream and passes it into Prediction model to get possibility of a video going to be trending.
 If so, since Kafka runs on Docker instance I can easily spin up & down Kafka nodes by dynamically modifying BrokerId and BrokerListener and updating it.

 ###### References: